September 20, 2024

 by Hadeer Elsbai

-Harper Voyager; 2023.
+Harper Voyager, 2023.
 384 pages.
 Fantasy

 As a waterweaver, Nehal can move any water to her will, and she desires nothing more than to attend the Weaving Academy, take control of her powers, and pursue a future with the first all-female military regiment.
 But her family cannot afford to let her go, and Nehal is forcibly married into a wealthy merchant family.
 Her new spouse is indifferent and in love with another woman, a bookseller named Giorgina.
 Giorgina has her own secret, however: she is an earthweaver with dangerously uncontrollable powers.
 Her only solace comes from the Daughters of Izdihar, a radical women's rights group with a simple goal: to attain recognition for women to have a say in their own lives.
 Tensions are rising with a neighboring nation that desires an end to weaving.
 As Nehal and Giorgina fight for their rights, the threat of war looms in the background, and the two women find themselves struggling to earn--and keep--a lasting freedom.